How-to Qualify for Dual Eligibility (Medicare + Medicaid)

 These programs help if your income is too high for QMB, but is within 20 percent above the federal income poverty level.

 SLMB coverage helps people with their Medicare Part B monthly premium.
 If you qualify, you continue to pay your deductibles and co-insurance costs.
-Eligibility is the same as those for QMB, with the exception of monthly income, which cannot exceed 120 percent of the national poverty level.
+Eligibility is the same as those for QMB, with the In a Medicare Part D plan, an exception is a type of prescription drug coverage determination.
+You must request an exception, and your doctor must send a supporting statement explaining the medical reason for the... of monthly income, which cannot exceed 120 percent of the national poverty level.

 If your income is more than 120 percent of the federal poverty level, you may qualify under the QI program.
 If your income is less than 135 percent of the national poverty level, your state may pay your Medicare Part B premium if funds are available.
 This is a first first-come, first-served program, with a limited pool of funds.
 You must apply annually.